 Participatory Systems Mapping

-This course will give a thorough grounding in how and where to use systems mapping approaches, develop practical skills and encourage critical reflection
+This module will give a thorough grounding in how and where to use systems mapping approaches, develop practical skills and encourage critical reflection.

 Indicative content includes:

-- Analysis approaches (including simple dynamic modelling, network analysis, map interpretation for scenario exploration and intervention design combining quantitative nalysis and stakeholder beliefs) and their strengths and weaknesses.
+- Analysis approaches (including simple dynamic modelling, network analysis, map interpretation for scenario exploration and intervention design combining quantitative analysis and stakeholder beliefs) and their strengths and weaknesses.